Co-Production of a Bluprint for the Inclusion of Children in Digital Game Design

 April 2014- July 2014

-Industry Sabbatical Funded by BY HEIF
+Industry Sabbatical Funded by HEIF

 This was a funded industry sabatical to work with Dubit, a research, development and strategy company specialised in digital content for children.
 During the sabatical we undertook a co-produced research to explore children as co-designers in the early stages of video game development.